gshipley/summitlab14/Chapters/04-VerifyInstall.md

 You should see a list of topics scroll by on your screen.

-Now that we know that ActiveMQ is up and running and has topics, let's verify the MCollective is able to communicate between the broker and the node hosts.
-To very this, use the *oo-mco-ping* command.
+Now that we know that ActiveMQ is up and running and has topics, let's verify that MCollective is able to communicate between the broker and the node hosts.
+To very this, use the *oo-mco ping* command.

 **Note:** Execute the following on the broker host

 	# oo-mco ping

-If MCollective is working correctly, you should see the following output:
+If MCollective is working correctly, you should see the following output (the time values will vary):

-	node1.hosts.example.com                  time=114.73 ms
+	node.hosts.example.com                  time=114.73 ms

 	---- ping statistics ----